-The OPENCoastS service assembles on-demand circulation forecast systems for selected areas in the Atlantic coast and keeps them running operationally for a period defined by the user.
+The OPENCoastS service assembles on-demand circulation forecast systems for selected coastal areas and keeps them running operationally for a period defined by the user.
 This service generates daily forecasts of water levels and vertically averaged velocities over the region of interest for 48 hours, based on numerical simulations of the relevant physical processes.More Information

 The OPENCoastS service is available in: https://opencoasts.ncg.ingrid.pt/.

 The use of the service is freely available, but a registration is needed at this site.

 - a hands-on demo on the OPENCoastS platform.

 A hands-on course was given at the IMUM 2018 workshop.
 Materials from the course are provided in the EVENTS tab.